Get the highlights in your inbox every week.

 First, set a password for the root user:

-Then create a user account for yourself with the -m option to prompt NetBSD to create a home directory and the -G wheel option to add your account to the wheel group so that you can become the administrative user (root) as needed:
+Then create a user account for yourself with the -m option to prompt NetBSD to create a home directory, the -G users option to add yourself to the users group and to make that your primary group, and the -g wheel option to add your account to the wheel group so that you can become the administrative user (root) as needed:

 Use the passwd command again to set a password for your user account: